rathkalyforgna/rathkalyforgna/README.md

 I build things in JavaScript (or TypeScript these days) - mostly with React.js and GraphQL! 💚

 ### ✨ Skills and Experiences ✨
-- ⚛ React
+- ⚛ React.js, Next.js
 - 📱 React Native
-- 💻 HTML, CSS, JS
+- 💻 HTML, CSS, JavaScript